quicwg/ops-drafts/draft-ietf-quic-applicability.md

 QUIC endpoints are responsible for communicating the cumulative limit of streams they would allow to be opened by their peer.
 Initial limits are advertised using the initial_max_streams_bidi and initial_max_streams_uni transport parameters.
-As streams are opened and closed they are consumed and the cumulative total is incremented.
+As streams are opened and closed they are consumed, and the cumulative total is incremented.
 Limits can be increased using the MAX_STREAMS frame but there is no mechanism to reduce limits.
 Once stream limits are reached, no more streams can be opened, which prevents applications using QUIC from making further progress.